-This project involved establishing a design brief overall several home consultations.
+This project involved creating a design brief over several in home – consultations.
 Time was an important factor because my client had arrived in Brisbane without furniture.
-We also had to wait for her furniture shipment to arrive before we were able to begin the majority of the design work.
-The project involved sourcing for my clients living area, dining, master bedroom, entry way and pool fence.
+The project involved sourcing and design work for my clients living area, dining, master bedroom, entry way and pool area.

 In the living space above, we sourced the sofa, ottoman and rug.
 The lovely occasional chairs, and side tables were my pieces that my client already owned.

-The artwork as from a local Brisbane Artist, Kate Barry.
+The artwork pictured is from a local Brisbane Artist, Kate Barry.
 Design assistance was also provided with the console pictured in this entry room.

-Design assistance was provided with the mirror to add a touch of warmth and light to this dining space.
+Design assistance was provided with the mirror below, the aim was to help define the dining space further as well as add a touch of warmth and light.
 The beautiful dining table and chairs were my recent purchases of my client’s.

-The artwork pictured was another piece sourced from local artist, Kate Barry.
+Lastly this artwork pictured was another piece sourced from local Brisbane artist, Kate Barry.
 It looked magical from the first moment it was hung on the wall!